-Lyceum Kennedy French American School was founded in 1964 by Madame Éliane Dumas, a distinguished French schoolteacher and a faculty member at Lycée Français de New York for many years.
-Madame Dumas named her new school in honor of the late President John F. Kennedy.
+Lyceum Kennedy French American School was founded in 1964 by Éliane Dumas, a distinguished French school teacher and a faculty member at Lycée Français de New York for many years.
+She named her new school in honor of the late President John F. Kennedy.

-Today Lyceum Kennedy is one of the most respected international schools in New York City.
+Today, Lyceum Kennedy is one of the most well-known international schools in New York City for its uniqueness.